The Japanese House: 2018–2020: Good at Falling and Chewing Cotton Wool

-2023: In the End It Always Does
+2023–present: In the End It Always Does

 The Japanese House performing at the Trinity Centre, Bristol, during part of her 2023 UK Tour.

 Bain released a new single on 20 March 2023, titled "Boyhood", the lead single to her second album In the End It Always Does.
 The album was announced on 18 April 2023, concurrent with the release of the second single "Sad to Breathe".
 In the End It Always Does was released on 30 June 2023, and was revealed to feature credits from previous collaborators George Daniel, Matty Healy, Justin Vernon, and new collaborators Charli XCX, Muna, Chloe Kraemer and more.
 In May 2023, Bain announced tours in North America and the United Kingdom.

 On 12 January, it was announced Bain would join The 1975 for select dates on their 2024 UK tour.

 In October 2024, a billboard themed after Charli XCX's highly anticipated remix album Brat and It's Completely Different but Also Still Brat was found in The Japanese House's hometown, London.
 After some speculations, it was officially revealed that The Japanese House would feature on the remixed version of the song "Apple".
 Bain went on to support Charli XCX on her 2025 international tour.

 On 8 May 2025, it was announced that Bain would join Lorde for select dates on her 2025 Ultrasound World Tour.

+Bain is scheduled to perform as the opening act for Gracie Abrams for four nights of The Look at My Life Tour in March 2027.